jkor2/facial_recog/README.md

 - **Haar Cascade Classifier:** The Haar Cascade classifier, also a component of OpenCV, is used for detecting faces in images.
 The project utilizes a pre-trained Haar Cascade classifier for accurate face detection.

-- **OpenCV** By leveraging OpenCV's functionalities, this project benefits from a well-established and versatile computer vision library.
+- **OpenCV:** By leveraging OpenCV's functionalities, this project benefits from a well-established and versatile computer vision library.

 ## Example
 <div>